Spoiler alert: Sushi for beginners is not about sushi...

 What can I say, I loved this book!
 Knowing my penchant for dark thrillers, that might be surprising, but my second love after that genre is quirky and eccentric characters and British and Irish humour.
 I love books about people, their past histories, their decisions, and their foibles, especially if they are eccentric and a bit bonkers.

 I adored Ashling and I was behind her 100%.
-She reminded me of myself and I felt her insecurities and nerdy vibe.
-Lisa, while the bitchy boss-from-hell, was the most compelling of the three women.
-She was fiercely independent and ambitious but also incredibly vulnerable.
-I thought Keyes did a great job of writing her and she grew on me as the book progressed.
-I warmed to her in the end and was glad to see how her story ended.
+She reminded me of myself, and I related to her insecurities and nerdy vibe.
+Lisa, while the bitchy boss-from-hell, is the most compelling of the three women.
+She is fiercely independent and ambitious but also incredibly vulnerable.
+Keyes does a great job of writing her, and she grew on me as the book progressed.
+I warmed to Lisa in the end and was glad to see how her story ended.
 I disliked Clodagh from the get-go, but that was the point, I think.
-She had a seemingly perfect life but was willing to throw it all away because she was unable to recognise what she had.
-She was completely immature and self-absorbed but authentic in her characterisation in terms of Keyes's messaging.
+She has a seemingly perfect life, but is willing to throw it all away because she is unable to recognise what she has.
+She is completely immature and self-absorbed but authentic in her characterisation in terms of Keyes's messaging.

 Keyes is on point in the novel with her exploration of adult life decisions, the consequences of them, and how our pasts shape us.
 The book is also told in her typical witty style and I had no trouble ploughing through the 500+ pages.
 There are loads of madcap antics and the book is completely and utterly entertaining.
 Sushi for beginners is a bit lighter than Keyes's usual offerings, but there are still some serious topics addressed.